Education & training

 Data breaches usually start with an employee mistake.
 Someone may click a dangerous link or send data via an unprotected connection.
 Soon, that error becomes a crisis.
 Websites fail, customer data spreads across the Dark Web, and regulators become involved.

 Most of the time, all of this can be avoided.
-Proper cybersecurity training and cybersecurity tabletop exercise tools prepare staff to deal with threats.
+Proper end-user security training and cybersecurity tabletop exercise tools prepare staff to deal with threats.

 The shocking thing is that almost one-third of US companies don't provide cybersecurity training for employees.
-Worse still, over half of SMBs have no cybersecurity plan at all.
+Worse still, over half of SMBs lack a proper SMB cybersecurity plan.

 Don't follow their example.
 Create a cybersecurity awareness training program that educates employees and puts security policies into action.